Amy Williams: Post-retirement

 On 1 May 2012, Williams announced her retirement from skeleton and said her injuries were behind her quitting the sport.

 In January 2013, BBC Two announced Williams as a co-presenter on the 35th series of Ski Sunday.

 When approached by Tony Jardine, a motorsports pundit and part-time rally driver, Williams agreed to co-drive a Honda Civic, with the aim of competing in Rally GB.
 After gaining her licence, the pair successfully trained and qualified to compete in the 2013 Wales Rally GB.

 As well as taking up a new role as TeamGB Ambassador, with Robin Cousins, she has also taken a commentator role with the BBC Sport commentating team, specialising in the ice sports of skeleton and bobsleigh.

 On 25 April 2014, it was announced that Williams would replace Rachel Riley as a presenter on Channel 5's The Gadget Show.
 For the 2017 series of the show, Williams decided to leave to care for her child.

 In August 2015, Williams married Craig Ham.

 In 2018 she was part of the BBC's team providing coverage on the 2018 Winter Olympics.
 In October 2019, Williams was appointed as the first Ambassador of the Dame Kelly Holmes Trust, a charity that enables former athletes to mentor and support disadvantaged young people.

 In June 2022, Williams co-presented the ITV4 coverage of the 2022 Isle of Man TT, along with Matt Roberts, Steve Plater and Cameron Donald.

+In 2023, Williams was named an Ambassador for the University of Bath's programme of youth sports activities for local school children.

 Awards and honours

 Williams was appointed Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours.
 She was installed as an Honorary Freeman of the City of Bath on 5 June 2010.

+The University of Bath awarded Williams an Honorary Doctorate of Laws in June 2017.